becloudway/spring-cloud-heroku-registry/README.md

 Add @EnableAutoConfiguration annotation to the configuration to register beans used by Ribbon.
 Also register a @LoadBalanced RestTemplate bean.
-In order to send traffic over a known port on Heroku

     @Configuration
     @EnableDiscoveryClient